The Royal Library

 - Highly-interlinked archive registry

-AtomGraph increased the visibility of The Danish Newspapers by publishing their data and metadata online.
+By publishing structured metadata online, The Royal Library dramatically increased the visibility and discoverability of The Danish Newspapers collection.
 It also enabled an unlimited exchange of structured library data that is based on W3C standards and forward-compatible with bibliographic vocabularies such as BIBFRAME.

 Interested in turning your Library, Archive or Museum records into a Knowledge Graph?